Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/09_enemy_waves/index.md

 # Step 9: Enemy waves

-We now want to organize a modest chroregraphy of enemies.
-We will make them enter at a specific time, shooot us and get out of the screen.
+We now want to organize a chroregraphy of enemies.
+We will make them enter at a specific time, shoot at us then get out of the screen.
 We will organize a level as a succession of enemy waves.
 We will also allow to spawn power-ups in the waves.

 In this step, we will use the MonoGame data system to store the data of the waves.
-We will create a xml file that will be automatically interpreted as wave data thanks to MGCB.
+We will create a xml file that will be automatically interpreted as wave data thanks to the *MGCB*.

 ## Wave data library

 ### Create a library project

-In order to store the wave data, we need to create a project that MGCB will reference and use to interpret the xml file.
+In order to store the wave data, we need to create a project that *MGCB* will reference and use to interpret the xml file.
 We will create a new project in the solution.
 Right click on the solution and select `Add > New Project...`.
 Select `MonoGame Game Library` and name it (in my case I chose `3D-Tutorial-Data`).
-You can remove the .cs files from the project.
+You can remove the *.cs* files from the project.
 This will create a new project in the solution.
 We will use this project to store the wave data.

 ### The wave data class